joshuaDeal/HaxeFlixel-Pac-Man/README.md

 ### TODO
 	- Graphics
-		- Upscale everything (Square sprite should be something like 128x128 or 64x64)
+		- Upscale everything (Square sprites should be something like 128x128 or 64x64)
 		- Create sprite sheets / Animations
 			- Player / Pacman
 			- Ghosts